Dhruvitt/sob/README.md

 # sob-prototype
-This is submission prototype for Summer of Bitcoin
+This is submission for Summer of Bitcoin

 A program which reads a file mempool.csv